MileHacker Logo

 Best Times to Visit

-Average high temperatures range from 55°F (13°C) in winter to 70°F (21°C) in summer.
+Average high temperatures range starting AT 55°F (13°C) in winter to 70°F (21°C) in summer.
 Lows typically fall between 40°F (4°C) and 50°F (10°C).
 Most rainfall occurs from November through April, with January and February generally the wettest months.
 Summers (June to September) are typically dry.
 Coastal fog is a prominent feature, especially during summer mornings.
 This marine layer can cling to the coastline for hours, often burning off by midday to show clear, sunny skies.
-This fog keeps temperatures cool along the immediate coast, even when inland areas are warmer.
+This fog keeps temperatures cool along the immediate coast, even when areas away from the coast are warmer.
 The presence of fog also gives a mystical atmosphere to the landscape.

 Season Highlights